duganchen/electron-react-typescript-boilerplate/README.md

 	<button onClick={() => { ipcRenderer.send("ping"); }}>Ping the main process</button>

-In its tsconfig.json file, add the following under "compilerOptions" (it's needed to get VSCode's debugger to work properly with Async/Await):

-	"target": "ESNext",

 ## Setting Up The Main Process

 Add the project that will become the main process: